Best omakase restaurants in Singapore

 Image credit: @amymokk

-Miyabi ($380++) is the lower-priced of the two lunch menus, if you’re up for a splurge, Hana, which is also available at dinner, is priced at $520++ a diner.
-Both are six-course meals.
-The top-of-the-line experience is En ($60++), which includes a Chef’s Special dish.
+Miyabi ($380++) is the lower-priced of the two lunch menus.
+If you’re up for a splurge, Hana, which is also available at dinner, is priced at $520++ a diner.
+Both are five-course meals, except the Hana dinner, which excludes the miso soup.
+The top-of-the-line experience is En ($680++), which includes a seasonal Chef’s Special dish.

 Address: 1 Fullerton Road, #02-02A, One Fullerton, Singapore 049213